-6 Bioaccumulation means the capacity of a living organism to gradually absorb and concentrate a contaminant or toxic substance that is present in the environment.
+Bioaccumulation means the capacity of a living organism to gradually absorb and concentrate a contaminant or toxic substance that is present in the environment.

-7 Brominated flame retardants.
+Brominated flame retardants.

-Legislative measures designed to limit the impacts of these chemical compounds have since been adopted by the Government of Canada (Polybrominated Diphenyl Ethers Regulations, SOR/2008-218).
+since been adopted by the Government of Canada (Polybrominated Diphenyl Ethers Regulations, SOR/2008-218).
 In the United States, restrictions vary by state.
 Future research will make it possible to determine whether the implementation of these measures will lead to a reduction in PBDE concentrations in Peregrine Falcons.

-With new chemical compounds and substances being developed and used across the range of the Peregrine Falcon anatum/tundrius, it is possible that Peregrine Falcons may be affected by bioaccumulation or biomagnification8 of other contaminants.
+With new chemical compounds and substances being developed and used across the range of the Peregrine Falcon anatum/tundrius, it is possible that Peregrine Falcons may be affected by bioaccumulation or biomagnification of other contaminants.
 The toxicity of the products that will eventually be used to replace PBDEs will have to be monitored.
-There are also concerns about neonicotinoids,9 neurotoxic insecticides known to have the potential to cause behavioural effects in birds (Hallmann et al. 2014).
+There are also concerns about neonicotinoids, 10 neurotoxic insecticides known to have the potential to cause behavioural effects in birds (Hallmann et al. 2014).

-The pesticides to control species considered pests (e.g., pigeons, starlings, rodents) also pose a threat to the Peregrine Falcon anatum/tundrius.
-The ingestion of prey contaminated with pesticides such as 4-amino-pyridine (Avitrol®), strychnine or fenthion may result in shock and death of adult birds and juveniles (Mineau et al. 1999; Campbell 2006).
+The pesticides used to control species considered pests (e.g., pigeons, starlings, rodents) also pose a threat to the Peregrine Falcon anatum/tundrius.
+The ingestion of prey contaminated with pesticides such as 4-amino-pyridine (Avitrol®), strychnine or fenthion) may result in shock and death of adult birds and juveniles (Mineau et al. 1999; Campbell 2006).

 Although legislation governing the use of pesticides exists, there are no specific regulations to reduce the risk to Peregrine Falcon anatum/tundrius.
-However, the Government of Ontario (Ministry of Natural Resources and Forestry and Ministry of the Environment and Climate Change) distributes a memorandum to pest control agents requesting that they avoid the use of chemical bird control methods within areas identified as supporting a Peregrine Falcon territory (OMOE and OMNR 2008).
+However, the Government of Ontario (Ministry of Natural Resources and Forestry and Ministry of the Environment and Climate Change) distributes a memorandum to pest bird control companies requesting that they avoid the use of chemical bird control methods within areas identified as supporting a Peregrine Falcon territory (OMOE and OMNR 2008).